L&S Teaching Mentors Program

 Teaching Department: Sociology

 Rebecca is a PhD student studying environmental justice and culture.
-She has been taught for two years in both the Sociology Department and the Department of Community and Environmental Sociology.
-Rebecca loves facilitating class discussions on sensitive and salient topics and has enjoyed teaching SOC 220: Ethnic Movements in the US and CES 140: Intro to Environmental Sociology.
+She has been taught for three years in both the Sociology Department and the Department of Community and Environmental Sociology.
+Rebecca loves facilitating class discussions on sensitive and salient topics and has enjoyed teaching Ethnic Movements in the US, Intro to Environmental Sociology, and Food, Culture, & Society.
 She tries to create a class environment where students want to participate in dialogue with others, where they feel both welcome and valued, as well as challenged and excited to learn new perspectives and interrogate their own.
 In other words, she asks a lot of questions she doesn’t have answers to.

 Lead Teaching Mentor